Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 where we have used the high-temperature value of (\ref{eq:xi_opt_limits}).
 The backaction and imprecision contributions to the amplifier noise number are approximately equal and both are comparable in size to the thermal noise.
-The added noise number is nowhere near the quantum-limited value of 1/2, but rather, is comparable to the thermal noise number.

-In summary, the optimal match for a search with a single-pole resonator read out by a quantum-limited amplifier is a noise mismatch on resonance, which is accompanied by large backaction on the resonator and amplifier noise number comparable to the thermal occupation number.
-A similar result, regarding measurement backaction and sensitivity outside of the resonator bandwidth, applies to flux-to-voltage amplifiers.
+\emph{In summary, the optimal match for a wideband search with a single-pole resonator read out by a quantum-limited amplifier is a noise mismatch on resonance, which is accompanied by large backaction on the resonator and amplifier noise number comparable to the thermal occupation number.} A similar result, regarding measurement backaction and sensitivity outside of the resonator bandwidth, applies to flux-to-voltage amplifiers.
 This is discussed in Appendices \ref{ssec:FtoV_opt_QL} and \ref{ssec:FtoV_opt_Gen}.

 One should note the practical advantages from exploiting the optimized sensitivity bandwidth.
 A large sensitivity bandwidth means that the resonator may be tuned more coarsely, significantly reducing requirements on the resolution of the tuning system.
 Suppose, for example, that the resonator is tuned so that the thermal occupation number is 50 (e.g. 4.2 MHz resonator at 10 mK), as in Figs. \ref{fig:psivalue} and \ref{fig:NoiseNumber_comparison}.
 Assume that the internal quality factor is one million.
 Instead of tuning the resonator at one part in $\sim Q_{\rm int}= 10^{6}$ for full coverage near the resonance frequency (without degradation from quantum noise), we may tune at one part in $\sim Q_{s} \approx 5800$.
-The benefits of large sensitivity bandwidths is revisited in Section \ref{sec:QLA_sensitivity} after calculating the fundamental limits on scan sensitivity.
+The benefits of large sensitivity bandwidths are revisited in Section \ref{ssec:QLA_sensitivity} after calculating the fundamental limits on scan sensitivity.
 There, we discuss the linear relationship between sensitivity bandwidth and scan rate.